w3f/polkadot-wiki-old/docs/polkadot/learn/parathreads.md

 # Parathreads

 Parathreads are an idea for parachains to temporarily participate in Polkadot security without needing to lease a dedicated parachain slot.
-This is done through economically sharing the scarce resource of a _parachain slot_ among a number of competing resources (parachains).
-This enables parachains which otherwise would not be able to acquire a full parachain slot to still participate in Polkadot's shared security -- albeit to a lesser extent.
+This is done through economically sharing the scarce resource of a _parachain slot_ among a number of competing resources (parathread block candidates).
+This enables chains that otherwise would not be able to acquire a full parachain slot to still participate in Polkadot's shared security -- albeit with an associated fee per block.

 ## Origin

 According to [this talk](https://v.douyu.com/show/a4Jj7llO5q47Dk01) in Chengdu, the origin of the idea came from similar notions in the limited resource of memory on early personal computers of the late '80s and '90s.
-Since computers have a limited amount of physical memory, in the case that an application needs more, it's possible to create virtual memory by using _swap space_ on a hard disk.
+Since computers have a limited amount of physical memory, when an application needs more, the computer can create virtual memory by using _swap space_ on a hard disk.
+Swap space allows the capacity of a computer's memory to expand and for more processes to run concurrently with the trade-off that some processes will take longer to progress.

 ## Parachain vs. Parathread